 A number of boundary conditions can arise regarding interoperability of PM and non-PM implementation components.
-An annex to this specification is being proposed to address this.
 The following limitations apply:

 - The behavior of an NVM.PM.FILE.SYNC action applied to a range in a file that was not mapped using NVM.PM.FILE.MAP is unspecified. - The behavior of NVM.PM.FILE.SYNC on non-persistent memory is unspecified.